tjluoma/office2011/README.md

 forcibly inserted into your Dock, as they would be if you used the GUI installer.
 This is considered a feature.

+## How to do something really stupid

+Included in this repository is an ill-conceived shell script named [uninstall_office2011.sh][666] which is a terrible idea and you should not use it.

+That would be really stupid.
+Don't use it.
+Certainly not without a verified backup.
+And even then.
+About the only thing more stupider *(ahem)* than that would be to delete all of your Microsoft related receipt files using something like this:

+	sudo rm -fv /private/var/db/receipts/com.microsoft.*

+which is a terrible idea because ***you may delete receipts which are not related to Office 2011***.
+That is an act of stupidity that only the very desperate would take, probably right before they used the `office2011.sh` script to reinstall Office, and only if something had gone terribly wrong and nothing else would fix it.
+And they had a verified backup.
+And knew what they were doing.
+And were willing to accept 100% of the responsibility for the consequences if it didn't work the way they hoped.

+Seriously, I'm not kidding.
+That's just not something that you ever should do.

+99.9999% of the time.

+I take no responsibility for anything that happens if you decide that *you* are the exception.
+NONE.
+Absolutely positively none.
+Zero.
+Nada.
+Zilch.

 <!-- Reference Links -->